ANU-WALD/ANU-WALD.github.io/_posts/2020-05-06-keeping-an-eye-on-storage-allocations-nci.md

 ---
 layout: post
-title:  Command for keeping an eye on NCI storage allocations
+title:  Commands for keeping an eye on NCI storage allocations
 categories: [nci, gadi]
 ---